 While slave codes were in effect, a dark chapter in human history unfolded, marked by systematic oppression, dehumanization, and the denial of fundamental rights.
 These codes, enacted across various societies that practiced slavery, served as the legal and social framework for maintaining the institution of slavery and controlling enslaved people.
-This article delves into the historical context, key features, impact, and legacy of slave codes, providing a comprehensive understanding of this abhorrent system.
+This article looks at the historical context, key features, impact, and legacy of slave codes, providing a comprehensive understanding of this abhorrent system.

 Introduction